shao-wang-me/EZShare/Concurrency.md

 B should bot be able to add/update the resource.
 Depends on the data structure, this either creates a new resource with the same primary key or overwrites the resource.

 We use `synchronized` to ensure concurrency.
 For this system, we should never allow multiple threads 'write' operations to the same resource simultaneously.
 See the process of command as a transaction is an option.
-But for this project, trivial methods using `synchronized` is enough.
+However, for this project, trivial methods using `synchronized` is enough.
 To avoid *starvation*, we `synchronized` at a relatively low level.
+Also, we use `volatile` keyword to avoid memory consistency errors.

 Moreover, if the system supports more advanced features, such as *file replication* and *partitioning*, the concurrency challenge is much more complex.

-## 3.2 Revisions to protocol
+## 3.2 Revisions to Protocol

+Concurrency is closely related to system performance.
+In current protocol, if many clients connect to a single server (e.g., sunrise.cis.unimelb.edu.au:3781).
+The cost of ensuring concurrency could be high.
+Supporting more advanced features (e.g., *file replication*, *distributed transactions*) can improve the performance.

+As for concurrency control.
+All 'write' commands, i.e., PUBLISH, SHARE, REMOVE, all requires small system resource to process, the possibility of conflict is rather low too, so *optimistic concurrency control* is suitable.

+Files stored on the server machine could be manually deleted.
+Therefore, the resource URI is pointing to an invalid file.
+We can lock the file to avoid such situation.